|Nutrition Facts (per serving)|

 - 10 ounces frozen spinach (thawed and drained)

-- Heat oven to 350 F and lightly grease a 13x9-inch casserole dish.
+Preheat oven to 350 F and lightly grease a 13-by-9-inch casserole dish.

-- In a large bowl, combine cooked pasta with spinach and tomato-onion mixture.
-Transfer to prepared casserole dish and spoon ricotta mixture on top and spread into an even layer.
+In a large bowl, combine cooked pasta with spinach and tomato-onion mixture.
+Transfer to the prepared casserole dish and spoon ricotta mixture on top and spread into an even layer.